What happened when I attended the wrong Spanish wedding

 (CNN) — Nicole Hidalgo had been looking forward to the wedding for months.

-It was Spring 2016 and she'd traveled from her home in New York to the historic Spanish city of Seville to attend the nuptials of her good friend Jose Blaya.
+It was spring 2016 and she'd traveled from her home in New York to the historic city of Seville, Spain, to attend the nuptials of her good friend Jose Blaya.

 Blaya and Hidalgo had met six years previously when Blaya had moved from Spain to Hidalgo's New York apartment.
 The roommates became fast friends, exploring the city together, hanging out at Manhattan rooftop bars and teaching one another their respective languages.